 It did not take away from the fact that he looked kind of scary even dressed up with a ponytail, and that, in my opinion, even drunk as a skunk, this attractive young mother still breastfeeding would have never had any physical contact with him, but Burch had scored some points.

-He told the jury that he had met Nikki at Richard Craniums and that they had struck up a conversation when she stood at the bar beside him.
+He told the jury that he had met Nikki at Richard Craniums as she stood beside him at the bar and that they had a flirtatious conversation.

 She was known to be very friendly, but at that moment in time, she was very upset at her boyfriend and lost in the woods.